varshithaN07/CourseEnrollHub/README.md

 Roles& Responsibilities:<br/>
 Agraja Gottipati            -    Deployment and DB Management Expert<br/>
-Varshitha Nalluri            -    Module Designer and Documentation Specialist<br/>
+Varshitha Nalluri            -    Module Designer and Testing Specialist<br/>
 Teja Kumar Muppala                    -    UI/UX Design Lead<br/>
-Khalida Parveen                -    Quality Assurance and Testing Specialist<br/>
+Khalida Parveen                -    Quality Assurance and Documentation specialist <br/>

 **Sprint 02**
 This week we have finalized the project and started building UI Prototypes.
 Need to build database for the login page and for the project for the upcoming couple of weeks.